 You have a divorce with a business involved and you have many questions

 That is normal.
-You probably asked yourself one or more of these questions.
+Did you ask yourself one or more of these questions?

 - "Will my spouse really get half of my business?"

 - "How will a court decide what my business is worth?"

 - "How am I supposed to pay spousal support and buy out my spouse from the business?"

 - "Am I really going to spend a fortune on lawyers and forensic accountants just to figure out what this business is worth?"